 Welcome to Heaton Research, the site that contains my projects, books, and blog.
 My name is Jeff Heaton, I am a data scientist, indy publisher, and adjunct instructor at Washington University.
 My interests include machine learning, feature engineering, and real world applications of these topics.
 I am known for AI books, Kickstarter projects, YouTube Videos and open source projects.
 I use the programming languages Python, R, Java, and C#.
-My blog can be found here.I am most active on the following social media sites (in order of activity).
+My blog can be found here.I am most active on GitHub and YouTube, and at times Twitter.
 If would like to keep up to date on my projects, just follow me:

 MergeLifeI also have an interest in Artificial Life and created MergeLife is a family of cellular automata that I developed.
 Each member of this family is represented by a hexidecimal encoding, such

 E542-5F79-9341-F31E-6C6B-7F08-8773-7068that represent a MergeLife update rule.
 The three patterns that you see above are three different MergeLife update rules.
 Other than a random starting grid, these update rules are